josealeixopc/gym-diplomacy/README.md

 ### python-modules

-This directory contains all the Python modules.
-This include the Diplomacy Open AI environment and the Python module (`dip-q-brain`) that acts on that environment.
+This directory contains all the Python modules for developing the environment.

-### tutorials

-This directory is only for sand-boxing purposes, such as experimenting new tools and frameworks.

 ## Running

-### With Docker
+The recommended way to install and run this environment is using Docker, as it contains a lot of depencies.

 To run with Docker, you must first build the Java artifacts using `mvn package`.
 Then simply build the Dockerfile in the root of this directory: